pcristof/asap/README.md

 12. min. chi2 obtained **after** renormalization of the error bars (see line 15).
 13. same as line 12 but setting taking a non-magnetic spectrum for the same atmospheric and broadening parameters.
 14. Nb. of points used to perform the fit
 15. Normalization factor used to rescale the error bars.
-This factor was computed at the end of the previous run.
+This factor was computed at the end of the previous run**.
-16. veiling factors **
+16. veiling factors ***
 17. errors on veiling
 18. placeholder for bolometric luminosity
 19. placeholder for absolute K band magnitude